ethereumclassic/ethereumclassic.github.io/content/blog/2023-04-05-response-to-forbes-article-about-ethereum-classic/index.zh.md

 ### Our response:

-Miners are a clear demonstration of the high level of permissionlessness and censorship resistance of the proof of work consensus mechanism in ETC. These network participants may move from any place in the world to any other in search of the cheapest electricity prices, they may connect and disconnect from the network whenever they wish, and they can do all these things without any real restrictions as long as they have an internet connection and a low cost electricity source.
+Miners are a clear demonstration of the high level of permissionlessness and censorship resistance of the proof of work consensus mechanism in ETC. These network participants may move from any place in the world to any other in search of the cheapest electricity prices, they may connect and disconnect from the network whenever they wish, and they can do all these things without any real restrictions as long as they have an internet connection and a low cost source of electricity.
 Even in China, where cryptocurrencies and mining are prohibited, more than 20% of proof of work mining is taking place.

 Proof of stake has many restrictions.
-For example, capital staked must remain locked for long periods of time, staking pools are largely static and identifiable entities who must comply with national constraints wherever they are located, and there are very strong economies of scale that make these players very large and static, thus very vulnerable to capture.
+For example, capital staked must remain locked for long periods of time, staking pools are largely static and identifiable entities who must comply with national constraints wherever they are located, and there are very strong economies of scale that make these players very large and entrenched, thus very vulnerable to capture.

-It is true that highly secure blockchains as ETC are the usual choice by purists who favor a libertarian, censorship-resistant, decentralized model, whereas crypto pragmatists point toward the more adaptable and malleable nature of Ethereum and proof of stake.

 However, this must not be seen as a mere difference of opinion.
 That blockchains must be immutable and extremely secure is true, and that some flexibility and “pragmatism” are ok is false.

-The whole purpose of the blockchain industry is decentralization because trusted third parties are threats to people's wealth and wellbeing.
+The whole purpose of the blockchain industry is decentralization because trusted third parties are security holes.
+To be a "pragmatist" because ETH is adaptable and malleable is not to be pragmatist, it is to fall for the temptation of centralism.

-Migrating to technology that basically replicates the traditional fiat systems and all their flaws is an oxymoron for any blockchain system, and seeking shallow goals as “scaling” or “innovation” is to totally miss the point of the blockchain industry paradigm.
+Migrating to technology that basically goes back to replicating the traditional fiat systems and all their flaws is an oxymoron for any blockchain system, and seeking shallow goals as “scaling” and “innovation” is to totally miss the point of the blockchain industry paradigm.

 **For more information:**